TanmayNewatia/tech-learn/frontend-masters/complete-intro-to-react-v9/padre-ginos/README.md

 npm run lint -- --fix
 npm run lint -- --debug
--- in the between is required to let it know that it is to be applied to lint script
+-- in the between is required to let it know that it is to be applied to lint script - thi s is now not required in newer versions of eslint

 debugger